ably/ably-asset-tracking-android/ArchitecturalNotes.md

 all the input data required by the `Worker`.

 The `Worker` should put its logic into the `doWork()` method to perform both synchronous work where they can use the `properties` and asynchronous work using `doAsyncWork {}` block.
-The async work is performed on another thread from which you should not access or alter the `properties`.
+The async work is performed in another coroutine context from which you should not access or alter the `properties`.
 After the asynchronous work is done you should use the `postWork()` method to queue other workers or call the user callback if it's provided.

 The `Worker` also has the `doWhenStopped()` method which will be called when the worker is processed after the SDK was stopped.
 In most cases from this method you should either